TMJ/TMD Treatment in Bolton, ON

 If one of our dentists at South Hill Dental believes that stress is playing a role in your TMJ, they may prescribe stress-relief therapy and exercises.
 Meditation may be one of their suggestions because it can relax the mind and body, which can reduce stress and allow you to sleep better at night.

-Our dentists in Bolton, ON, may also recommend wearing a nightguard to protect your teeth and cushion the impact on your jaw when grinding your teeth at night.
+Our dentist in Bolton, ON, may also recommend wearing a nightguard to protect your teeth and cushion the impact on your jaw when grinding your teeth at night.
 The night guard will also keep the surfaces of your teeth from wearing down, which can eventually cause your teeth to crack or break.

 Although the pain caused by TMJ usually goes away on its own, jaw exercises can help reduce the pain from it too.
 Our dentists at South Hill Dental keep up with the latest innovative information on TMJ treatments, including exercises like those for TMJ that can reduce pain.